IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 ## Consistently use DNS

 For the reasons explained in {{inprotocol}}, the most important recommendation is to avoid using IP address literals in any protocol.
-Names should always be used.
+DNS names should always be used.

 ## Use Primary DNS Names Controlled By The Manufacturer

-The second recommendation is to allocate and use names within zones controlled by the manufacturer.
+The second recommendation is to allocate and use DNS names within zones controlled by the manufacturer.
-These names can be populated with an alias (see {{I-D.ietf-dnsop-rfc8499bis}} section 2) that points to the production system.
+These DNS names can be populated with an alias (see {{I-D.ietf-dnsop-rfc8499bis}} section 2) that points to the production system.
 Ideally, a different name is used for each logical function, allowing for different rules in the MUD file to be enabled and disabled.

 While it used to be costly to have a large number of aliases in a web server certificate, this is no longer the case.
-Wildcard certificates are also commonly available which allow for an infinite number of possible names.
+Wildcard certificates are also commonly available which allow for an infinite number of possible DNS names.

-## Use Content-Distribution Network with Stable Names
+## Use Content-Distribution Network with Stable DNS Names

-When aliases point to a CDN, prefer stable names that point to appropriately load balanced targets.
+When aliases point to a CDN, prefer stable DNS names that point to appropriately load balanced targets.
 CDNs that employ very low time-to-live (TTL) values for DNS make it harder for the MUD controller to get the same answer as the IoT Device.
 A CDN that always returns the same set of A and AAAA records, but permutes them to provide the best one first provides a more reliable answer.

-## Do Not Use Tailored Responses to answer DNS Names
+## Do Not Use Tailored Responses to answer DNS Names {#tailorednames}

 {{?RFC7871}} defines the edns-client-subnet (ECS) EDNS0 option, and explains how authoritative servers sometimes answer queries differently based upon the